The Smeaton railway branches of the Lothians: Gifford and Garvald

 A deviation of the authorised route of the line was proposed, by which it would pass south of East Saltoun in a large southerly loop.
-No rational reason is recorded for the change and it seems likely that this was connected with lucrative land transfers by the new Directors.
-The deviation obtained Parliamentary sanction in the 1893 session (on 24 August), and the Garvald portion was now omitted.
+No rational reason is recorded for the change and it seems likely that this was connected with lucrative land transfers by the new directors.
+The deviation obtained sanction in the Gifford and Garvald Railway Act 1893 (56 & 57 Vict. c. cc) in the 1893 session (on 24 August), and the Garvald portion was now omitted.

-An extremely unsavoury episode then followed of two warring factions on the Board, with considerable adoption of tactical attitudes over Directors' commitment to take shares.
+An extremely unsavoury episode then followed of two warring factions on the board, with considerable adoption of tactical attitudes over directors' commitment to take shares.
 Wieland and his supporters won, and the original directors reluctantly took their subscribed shares.
 However the available capital still fell considerably short of the sum required to start building the line.